nonoesp/Notes-Git/README.md

 ### Ignoring files with .git-ftp-ignore

 As we can do in Git to ignore files and filetypes, git-ftp allows us to define what to ignore when pushing things to an ftp server.
 This file does not have any influence in our .gitignore behavior.

+## License

+Notes-Git is licensed under the MIT license. (http://opensource.org/licenses/MIT)

+## Me

+I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and blog at [nono.ma/says](http://nono.ma/says).
+I would love to hear about it if you find these notes are useful.
+Thanks!